Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 Safety on Campus Training

 This training teaches NOVA community members situational awareness, how to avoid dangerous situations, police services and safety resources and how to obtain them.
+Significant portions of this material are included in other briefings, such as Situational Awareness, Crimes Against Women, and Self-Defense Considerations.

 In 2014, this training was offered 14 times during the year at all campuses.